grimme-lab/wB97X-3c/README.md

 The use of the release binary [`o4wb3c`] is recommended.
 The binary has to be added to a location belonging to your `$PATH` variable.

 ### Building with Fortran package Manager
-You can use the Fortran Package Manager (https://github.com/fortran-lang/fpm) to build the project.
+You can use the Fortran Package Manager (https://github.com/fortran-lang/fpm) in version 0.9.0 or higher to build the project.
 To install the project in your prefered path, just use
 ```
 fpm install -profile release -prefix [path]